 BOOK

-For more about the agency's history, see Elisabeth Roehrlich's book Inspectors for Peace: A History of the International Atomic Energy Agency (Johns Hopkins University Press, 2022).
+For more about the IAEA's history, see Elisabeth Roehrlich's book Inspectors for Peace: A History of the International Atomic Energy Agency (Johns Hopkins University Press, 2022).

 The IAEA History Research Project